-Weird News Andy seems unduly fascinated by fecal transplant news, so he urges that we “don’t poo-poo this idea” in which scientists are placing gut microbes from thin people in capsules that obese people will take to see if it makes them lose weight.
+Weird News Andy seems unduly fascinated by fecal transplant news, so he urges that we “don’t poo-poo this idea” in which scientists gut microbes from thin people in capsules that obese people will take to see if it makes them lose weight.

 - Burwood Group achieves Cisco Master Collaboration Specialization in the US.